Space Data Hackathon

 In addition to the honor, the winning team received SEK 12,000 and an optional coaching session to further develop the business case for the developed solution with ABI or Innovatum Startup.

-The Space Data Hackathon was arranged over the weekend 21-22 February at two different locations, The Techno Creatives in Gothenburg, and Arctic Business in Luleå.
+The Space Data Hackathon was arranged over the weekend of 21-22 February 2020 at two different locations, The Techno Creatives in Gothenburg, and Arctic Business in Luleå.
 A total of 100 people participated in 18 teams.
 The Hackathon was organized by AI Sweden and The Swedish Space Data Lab in collaboration with Arctic Business and Innovatum Startup.